-Our teeth turn yellow for many different reasons.
-This includes our diet, lifestyle, and many other factors.
-Teeth whitening treatment helps reverse this darkening effect to give you a whiter and brighter smile.
-Almost all teeth whitening treatments rely on using a high concentration of Carbamide Peroxide or Hydrogen Peroxide.
-Once the peroxide is applied to your teeth surface, it becomes activated and penetrates deep into your teeth.
-Peroxide breaks down internal stains deep within your teeth and removes internal stains.
-As a result, the yellowness from your teeth is removed and you're left with a whiter and brighter smile.
+Having a beautiful smile starts with having white teeth.
+Unfortunately, our teeth turn yellow due to aging and diet.
+Teeth whitening helps reverse this darkening effect, giving us a whiter and brighter smile.
+So how do teeth whitening products work?
+Almost all teeth whitening treatments use high concentrations of Carbamide Peroxide or Hydrogen Peroxide.
+The peroxide becomes activated when it comes into contact with our teeth' surfaces.
+It penetrates deep into the teeth to break down the internal stains.
+The yellowness is removed from your teeth and you're left with a whiter and brighter smile.

-There are many different ways to whiten your teeth.
-Here are some of the most common ways to whiten your smile:
+There are many different effective ways to whiten and brighten your smile.
+Here are a few of the most common teeth whitening techniques you may come across"

 - Teeth whitening toothpastes

 - Do-it-yourself bleaching trays, such as Crest Whitestrips

 It's always a good idea to discuss your whitening treatment with your dentist beforehand.
 It's important to identify what is causing your teeth to turn yellow before seeking treatment.
 Additionally, factors such as tooth sensitivity, teeth stains, gum recession, existing restorations, etc. need to be taken into consideration before bleaching your smile.

 If you want the absolute whitest teeth results then you should talk to your dentist.
 Whitening treatments offered by the dentist are far more effective than over-the-counter alternatives.
 This is because only your dentist is allowed to use the highest concentrations of Peroxide bleaching solutions.
 High concentrations of peroxide can be very dangerous if used unsupervised.
 They can cause your gums to burn or lead to tooth sensitivity which may be permanent.
 Talk to your dentist about your different teeth whitening options to see which is best for you.